Neal-C/gh-ghpm/README.md

 > It does not turn your README repository (username/username) private because it's a special repository meant for public display

 > [!NOTE]
 > I am not sponsored by github, nor affiliated, but you can change that by pinging them on social media.
-And ask for this functionality has been integrated directly into the gh CLI
+And ask for this functionality to be integrated directly into the gh CLI

 ## Requirements